-The ADAMANTIUM project is based on a Next Generation Network IMS infrastructure and developing within aims at this environment an integrated POoS-aware management system, which will be able to maximize in real time the end user satisfaction for the cases that POoS degradation is noticed.
+The ADAMANTIUM project is based on a Next Generation Network IMS infrastructure and aims at developing within this NGN environment an integrated PQoS-aware management system, which will be able to maximize in real time the end user satisfaction for the cases that PQoS degradation is noticed.
 This system is called Multimedia Content Management System (MCMS) and will perform dynamic and content dependent cross layer adaptation techniques across the multimedia network delivery chain.